 The state of Georgia has a very high credit rating.
-According to credit rating agency Standard and Poor, Georgia is among the 15 US states with AAA credit rating.
+According to credit rating agency Standard and Poor's, Georgia is among the 15 US states with AAA credit rating.
 There is an ironic aspect to this because back in 1732, James Oglethorpe (founder of Georgia) wanted to use the colony of Georgia as a prison for debt defaulters.
-The prison must not have had many inmates.
+How far Georgia has come.

 Here are a few interesting statistics on small businesses in the state of Georgia: